M-erb/merb.dev/src/content/blog/javascript-variables-and-scopes.md

 }
 ```

-Bet you're wondering what the difference between `let` and `const` is if they both cannot be redeclared in the same scope.
+Bet you're wondering what the difference between `let` and `const` is if they both cannot be re-declared in the same scope.
 To try and put it simply, `let` allows `assignment` and re-`assignment`.
 In other words, `let` allows you to redefine it as much as you need.
 In contrast, a `const` does not allow a re-`assignment`.
 What is meant by `assignment`?
 It is basically when you use the `=` equals sign to give a value to a variable.
 Read more about `assignment` and primitives in my <a href="/blog/deep-clone-javascript" target="_blank">Deep clone in Javascript with structuredClone</a> post.

 ```javascript
 const personA = 'Bob'